-The Plan was last amended and restated effective January 1, 2019.
-This SPD describes the Plan as amended and restated as of that date and as amended through January 1, 2022.
+The Plan was last amended and restated effective January 1, 2025.
+This SPD describes the Plan as amended and restated as of that date.

 The Plan is a defined benefit pension plan that is intended to be tax-qualified under Code section 401(a).